 Both the economic recession of 1990-1991 and the subsequent economic recovery were strongly reflected in the Massachusetts housing sector, but the recession that began in 2001 has had a less pronounced impact on home sales.
 Significant declines in existing home sales in Massachusetts in 1989 and 1990 (of 10.9 percent and 28.8 percent, respectively) were followed by rapid sales growth between 1991 and 1993, when home sales in Massachusetts increased at a yearly rate substantially higher than the national average.
 Following this period of rapid growth, the growth in existing home sales slowed to a rate of 0.7 percent in 1994 and declined 2.6 percent in 1995.
-In 1996, 1997, and 1998, however, growth in existing home sales in Massachusetts was significant, outpacing the national average in 1996 and 1997 with rates of 16.6 percent and 11.0 percent, respectively.
+In 1996, 1997, and 1998, however, growth in existing home sales in Massachusetts was significant, outpacing the New England and national average in 1996 and 1997 with rates of 16.6 percent and 11.0 percent, respectively.
 This strong growth ended in 1999 when existing home sales in the Commonwealth declined 1.3 percent while growth in existing home sales nationally was 6.0 percent.
-In 2000, existing home sales in Massachusetts declined by 3.3 percent, but a slight rebound of 2.0 percent occurred in 2001 and gained momentum in 2002 with a 4.8 percent increase.
-On a seasonally adjusted annual rate basis, existing home sales for the Commonwealth, New England, and the United States appear in the following table.
+In 2000, existing home sales in Massachusetts declined by 10 percent and did not start growing again until 2002.
+On a seasonally adjusted annual basis, existing home sales for the Commonwealth, New England, and the United States appear in the following table.